kappnav/design/namespaces.md

 Both the controller and the WASController must implement frontiers.
 Only the controller must implement the above warning messages, since twas-apps/twas-cells and liberty-apps/liberty-collectives are always in the same namespace as one another.

-## tWAS-Cells and Liberty-Collectives

-The WASController also obeys the app-namespaces setting from the prism.config config map.
-It searches and monitors only tWAS-Cell and Liberty-Collective instances that are in the namespace list given by the app-namespaces setting.